-Remote run max. system time deviation 1000 If the system time of a remote run module differs from the system time of the station module by more than this amount [s], then a 'System time out of sync alarm' is generated.
+Remote run 1000 If the system time of a remote run module differs max. system from the system time of the station module by more time deviation than this amount [s], then a 'System time out of sync alarm' is generated.
 Delay for system time out of sync alarms 1000 System time out of sync alarms only become active after the deviation has been larger than the 'max. deviation' during the delay time [s].